III A Man

 A human force is described by its factors of expression and its ensuing reception and reaction.

-A physical-chemical force is described by its energy, application and ensuing change of state.
+A physical-chemical force is described by its energy, tool, application and ensuing change of state.

 All forms of life interact by information exchange and action, their causal chains propagating along a re-